-The estimation of Autism Spectrum Disorder prevailing around the world is about 1%.
-In the United States, 1 in 54 children is diagnosed with Autism.
+The estimation of Autism Spectrum Disorder prevailing worldwide is about 1%.
+In the United States, 1 in 44 children is diagnosed with Autism.
 In Singapore, 1 in 150 Children is Autistic.
-The rates in Hong Kong now sit at 1 in 27.
+The rates in Hong Kong now sit at 1 in 27 people who are autistic.
 Added to those facts, the statistics of Autism occurring in a sibling is up to 20%.
-All these numbers signify that Autism is not something that you will have to deal with alone.
+All these numbers signify that Autism is not something you will have to deal with alone.

 These seven things to know after your child receives an Autism diagnosis will help you start your journey off right!